haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 locally in a project of yours.
 Extensibility and modularity were central requirements as we had been bitten by the lack of them in libraries that we were using at the time.

+Note that a GADT-based approach would work well (in addition to being more approachable) for very stable domains, and is not considered here because of the kind of flexibility we are asking for.

 So... how do people build extensible/modular DSLs in Haskell?
 The next section talks about the general problem behind this and a solution that I read about